 Faculty collaborations between schools such as the School of Liberal Arts and Sciences have had a great impact on the program.
-A greater connection wiht the School of Art and Design would expose the student to a wider array of design disciplines as a part of the overall growth and development of the programs at Pratt.
+A greater connection with the School of Art and Design would expose the student to a wider array of design disciplines as a part of the overall growth and development of the programs at Pratt.

 Since the 2010 visit, the School of Art and Design was split into the School of Art and the School of Design.
 Architecture students have a strong interest in the Interior Design program and the Industrial Design program, both of which now reside in the School of Design.
 Students in both of these design programs are also interested in architecture.
 For these reasons, three inter-disciplinary studios in the B.Arch program in the last two years were created to enroll students from all of these disciplines.
-One studio was sponsored by the wall systems company, Trespa, asking interior design and architecture students to design a pre-fabricated home using Trespa.
-Another studio asked industrial design and architecture studio asked industrial design and architecture studio asked industrial designers and architecture students to design and architecture studio asked industrial designers and architecture students to design environments for NASA's Mars Transit program.
+One studio was sponsored by the wall systems company, Trespa, asking interior design and architecture students to design a prefabricated home using Trespa.
+Another studio asked industrial design and architecture students to design a post-Hurricane Sandy emergency shelter, while a recent studio asked industrial designers and architecture students to design environments for NASA's Mars Transit program.